Samuel Hood, 1st Viscount Hood: Childhood

-The eldest son of Samuel Hood, vicar of Butleigh in Somerset and prebendary of Wells, and Mary Hoskins, daughter of Richard Hoskins, Esquire, of Beaminster, Dorset.
+Hood was the eldest son of Rev. Samuel Hood, vicar of Butleigh in Somerset and prebendary of Wells, and Mary Hoskins, daughter of Richard Hoskins, Esq., of Beaminster, Dorset.
 In 1740, Captain (later Admiral) Thomas Smith was stranded in Butleigh when his carriage broke down on the way to Plymouth.
-The Rev Samuel Hood rescued him and gave him hospitality for the night.
+The Rev. Samuel Hood rescued him and gave him hospitality for the night.
 Samuel and his younger brother Alexander were inspired by his stories of the sea and he offered to help them in the Navy.
-The Rev Samuel Hood and his wife would not allow any more sons to join the Navy as "they might be drowned".
-Their third son Arthur William became Vicar of Butleigh but died of fever in his 30s.
+While granting permission for Samuel and Alexander to join the Navy, the Rev. Samuel Hood and his wife decided to prohibit similar service by his other sons as "they might be drowned".
+Their third son, Arthur William, became Vicar of Butleigh but died of fever in his 30s.
 Another son drowned in the local River Brue as a boy.

 Early career

 Samuel entered the Royal Navy in 1741.
 He served part of his time as midshipman with George Brydges Rodney in the Ludlow and became a lieutenant in 1746.
 He had opportunities to see service in the North Sea during the War of the Austrian Succession.
 In 1754, he was made commander of the sloop Jamaica and served in her at the North American station.
 In July 1756, while still on the North American station, Hood was promoted post captain, and assigned command of the sloop Lively, which was then under construction in England; however as Hood remained in North America he was unable to assume command of Lively.
 Still in North America, Hood became flag captain to Commodore Holmes in the Grafton.